Bridge over Troubled Dreams: Critical reception

 In a positive review of the album, Retro Pop Magazine described the album as Goodrem's "most accomplished effort yet", and "a collection of tracks that look inward and share her most personal stories with the world"; highlighting "Everyone's Famous" as "an exploration of the nature of fame and the challenges it presents" and the "musings on the impact of success on close relationships" of "All of My Friends".

 David from auspOp said "It's rare for an artist to let you in so deeply on each song and is a testament to how transparent she's being this album.
 It's all Delta and it's stunning".

 Stack noted that Bridge over Troubled Dreams "successfully veer[s] from pop to ballads, gospel and even a country-tinged detour", and that the album's themes include "fame, fear and failing to live up to expectations".

 Commercial performance

 Bridge over Troubled Dreams debuted on the Australian ARIA Album Chart at number-one; her fifth to do so and the eighth by an Australian artist in 2021.
 In its second charting week, the album dropped to number-nine; and rose to number-eight in its third.

 In the UK, the album debuted at twenty-five on the UK Album Downloads Chart, rising to twenty-two in its second week.

 The album was also supported by an National tour of Australia in March/April 2022, with a New Zealand leg being cancelled due to covid restrictions.
-She took the tour to Europe for shows in the UK and Germany in October 2022.
+She took the tour to Europe for sold out shows in the UK and Germany in October 2022.